Skip to content

 The drafter writes a different kind of message depending on the campaign’s goal.
 Same product, same account — but a sales campaign opens with a cold pitch, a press campaign opens with a newsworthy angle, a recruiting campaign asks the candidate for 15 minutes about a specific role, a partnership pitch proposes a collab shape, an investor approach leads with a one-line traction signal.
 The 0–10 scoring scale and the typed reasons stay consistent across goals; what shifts is the message’s voice and call-to-action.

-Three things compose into the draft prompt, in order:
+Several things compose into the draft prompt, in order:

 1. Message intent — derived from Campaign.goal.
 Reads as “write a cold sales opener — introduce the product, name one specific thing about the lead, end with a soft ask for a short call” for sales, “a short press pitch — newsworthy angle first, why-now hook, no sales language” for press, and so on for the eleven goals.